dwarvesf/playground/AI/Building LLM system/multi-agent-collaboration-for-task-completion.md

 ![](assets/multi-agent-design.webp)

-A Multi-agent AI system can be designed as follows:
+A multi-agent AI system can be designed as follows:

 - Supervisor: The supervisor agent is responsible for coordinating and managing the workflow of the system.
 It receives the task request, route the request to appropiate agents, after agents complete their tasks, the supervisor agent will collect the results and continue making decision whether route the task to another agent or return the final result to the user.